opnfv/releng-xci/docs/xci-user-guide.rst

 are created on.
 Different Linux bridges for management, storage and tunnel networks are created on these VLANs.

-Use of more *production-like* network setup with multiple interfaces is in the backlog.
+Use of more *production-like* network setup with multiple interfaces is in our backlog.

 For storage, Cinder with NFS backend is used.
 Work to enable CEPH is currently